 How to Build Your Chase Ultimate Rewards Balance

 These strategies don’t mean a thing if you don’t have any Chase Ultimate Rewards points to your name.

 The Chase Sapphire Preferred is our #1 starter card.
-It offers a sign-up bonus of 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months and earns you 2x points for every $1 spent on travel and restaurants.
+It offers a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 in the first three months and earns you 2x points for every $1 spent on travel and restaurants.
 If you book directly through the Chase Ultimate Rewards portal, every point gets you 1.25 cents toward your ticket.
 So that 60,000-point bonus is worth at least $750 toward travel.
 And the $95 annual fee is reasonable, easily worth these perks.

-Unfortunately, you can’t stack both bonuses – Chase restricts cardholders to just one card at a time, and you can’t earn the bonuses within 24 months of each other.
+Unfortunately, you can’t stack both bonuses – Chase restricts cardholders to just one card at a time, and you can’t earn the bonuses within 48 months of each other.
 These and most Chase cards fall under the 5/24 rule, which means you won’t get approved if you’ve opened five or more credit cards from any bank within the last 24 months.

 Thrifty Tip #2: Need help deciding which Chase Sapphire card is right for you?
 See our guide here.

-It’s also worth considering cards like the Chase Freedom and Freedom Unlimited, some of our top no annual fee cards with a welcome bonus of 15,000 points.
+It’s also worth considering cards like the Chase Freedom and Freedom Unlimited, some of our top no annual fee cards with a welcome bonus of up to 15,000 points.
 Both are great cards to cash in on your everyday spending.
-Right now, Chase has a special promo running where you can get 3x points on every dollar you spend on the Freedom Unlimited card for a year.
+Right now, Chase has a great offer where you can get 3x points on every dollar you spend on the Freedom Unlimited card for the first year.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.